 - The exemption for people who do not have access to coverage that is considered affordable under the Affordable Care Act.

 For the second exemption, there are two tests to determine whether the coverage available to you is considered affordable.
-The first considers whether or not you have access to an employer-sponsored plan that would cost you less than 9.56 percent of your household income in 2015.
-(This has increased slightly to 9.66 percent for 2016.)
+The first considers whether or not you have access to an employer-sponsored plan that would cost you less than 9.69 percent of your household income in 2017.
+(This has decreased slightly to 9.56 percent for 2018.)

-If you don’t, the second test is to see whether the lowest-cost Bronze plan in the exchange would have been more than 8.05 percent (8.13 percent in 2016) of your household income.
+If you don’t, the second test is to see whether the lowest-cost metal-level plan in the exchange in 2017 would have been more than 8.16 percent (8.05 percent in 2018) of your household income (this provision used to be based on the lowest-cost bronze plan, but the IRS broadened the guidelines in 2017, to account for areas of the country where bronze plans are not available).

 Since you qualified for Medicaid, you would not have qualified for premium subsidies.
 That means the affordability test for the lowest-cost plan in the exchange would have been based on the full cost of the plan.
-Across 35 states that use Healthcare.gov, the average lowest-cost Bronze plan was $265/month in 2015.
+The IRS reported that for 2017, the national average cost of a bronze plan was $272/month.
 That’s averaged across all enrollees, so the price would be lower for younger enrollees and higher for older enrollees.
-But if we look at the average premium, it would be $3,180 in total premiums for the year.
+And it’s not necessarily indicative of the lowest-cost metal-level plan in each area.
+But if we look at the average premium, it would be $3,264 in total premiums for the year.

-For that to be no more than 8.05 percent of your income, you’d have needed to earn at least $37,411 for the year.
-As a single individual eligible for Medicaid, your income was under $16,242 in 2015 – clearly well below the amount you’d have needed to earn to make a $265/month premium be considered affordable.
-It’s important to note that the lowest-cost bronze plan available to you would likely be considerably less than $265/month if you’re in your 20s or 30s, although for it to be less than 8.05 percent of your Medicaid-eligible income, the premium would have to have been no more than $115/month (if you’re in a Healthcare.gov state, they have a tool you can use to determine the lowest-cost Bronze premium in your area).
+For that to be no more than 8.16 percent of your income in 2017, you’d have needed to earn at least $40,000 for the year.
+As a single individual eligible for Medicaid, your income was under $16,642 in 2017 – clearly well below the amount you’d have needed to earn to make a $272/month premium be considered affordable.
+It’s important to note that the lowest-cost metal plan available to you would likely have been considerably less than $272/month if you’re in your 20s or 30s, although for it to be less than 8.16 percent of your Medicaid-eligible income (ie, income that didn’t exceed $16,642), the premium would have to have been no more than $113/month (if you’re in a Healthcare.gov state, they have a tool you can use to determine whether you’re eligible for an affordability exemption).

 If your income is low enough that you don’t have to file a tax return, you don’t have to do anything to get your exemption – it’s automatic.
 If you qualify for the affordability exemption, you can claim it when you file your taxes, or you can fill out an exemption form to obtain it.